BLEDiff/BLEdiff.github.io/index.md

 <h2> Open Source Implementation </h2>

-Due to responsible disclosure, we are not releasing the implementation of BLEDiff yet.
-We will provide the open sourced implementation at the [github repository](https://github.com/BLEDiff/BLEDiff) when the responsible disclosure process is complete.
+BLEDiff has been completely open-sourced at the [github repository](https://github.com/BLEDiff/BLEDiff).
+Please contact the authors with any issues.